Sabshine/Path-Tracking-Simulation/README.md

 Explain here.

 ## [Improved ???
 Branch]()
-This branch contains an improved version of the ??? controller.
+This branch contains an improved version of the ??? controller. (improved-stanley-simulation)